-Starting with the first post in this 31 Days of Clutter-Free Living series just yesterday, I mentioned the importance of setting a timer and going full force with your organizing project for as little as 15 minutes.
+In the 31 Days of Clutter-Free Living series, I mentioned the importance of setting a timer and going full force with your organizing project for as little as 15 minutes.
 Picking a timer for your organizing projects couldn’t be easier.

 You can do anything for just 15 minutes!